 BARBEL, JACQUES, soldier, merchant, seigneur, clerk of court, secretary to the intendant Michel Bégon*, seigneurial judge, and royal notary; b. c.
-1670 at Le Havre-de-Grâce, in the diocese of Rouen, son of Charles Barbel and Catherine Provost; d. at Quebec, where he was buried 30 July 1740 in the church of the Recollets.
+1670 at Le Havre-de-Grâce, in the diocese of Rouen, son of Charles Barbel and Catherine Provost; d.
+29 July 1740 at Quebec, and was buried there the next day in the church of the Recollets.

 The year 1703, however, rich in various events, was to mark a turning-point in Barbel’s career that might have been disastrous.
 On 27 January his wife was buried, leaving him with three children.
 The youngest, a few days old, passed away soon afterwards, probably struck down, like his mother, by the smallpox epidemic.
-Among the many victims was Alexandre Peuvret de Gaudarville, whose widow, Marie-Anne Gaultier de Comporté, Barbel “seduced” and “made pregnant.”
+Among the many victims was Alexandre Peuvret de Gaudarville, whose widow, Marie-Anne Gaultier de Comporté, Barbel impregnated.
 Everyone cried scandal: Barbel had taken advantage of the “dismay” and “solitude” of a widow who was still a minor.
 Ignace Juchereau Duchesnay, Peuvret’s brother-in-law, dragged Barbel before the courts, but the affair petered out in the registry of the Conseil Souverain.
-According to Ruette d’Auteuil, the new governor Philippe de Rigaud de Vaudreuil protected Barbel.
-Lettres de cachet were issued from France against the guilty pair; this time it is believed to have been Jacques Raudot who suppressed the proceedings.
-Shortly before this liaison was known, it is probable (although Ruette d’Auteuil affirmed the contrary), Barbel had been appointed seneschal judge of Lauson, 12 May 1703, and on 4 June royal notary at Quebec.
-Finally, quickly forgetting his fleeting love affair, Barbel married again on 26 November; his second wife was Marie-Anne Le Picard.
+According to Ruette d’Auteuil, the new governor, Philippe de Rigaud de Vaudreuil, protected Barbel.
+Lettres de cachet were issued from France against the guilty pair; this time it is believed to have been the jurist Jacques Raudot who suppressed the proceedings.
+Shortly before this liaison was known, it is probable (although Ruette d’Auteuil affirmed the contrary) that Barbel had been appointed seneschal judge of Lauson on 12 May 1703, and on 4 June royal notary at Quebec.
+Finally, quickly forgetting his fleeting love affair, Barbel married again on 26 November at Quebec; his second wife was Marie-Anne Le Picard.
 Truth to tell, the scandal was not the first that the colony had known, and was of short duration.

-From the time of his second appointment as royal notary, Barbel, who had made only two brief appearances, in 1700, before the Conseil Souverain, began an active career as a legal practitioner; as an attorney, he regularly represented parties in their absence, or if need be assisted them.
+From the time of his second appointment as royal notary, Barbel, who had made only two brief appearances before the Conseil Souverain, both in 1700, began an active career as a legal practitioner; as an attorney, he regularly represented parties in their absence, or if need be assisted them.
 It even happened that, at the same session of the council, he conducted two or three cases simultaneously.
-Barbel was often opposed to the notary Florent de La Cetière, representing the other side, and on 5 Dec 1707 he accused La Cetière of having acted on certain occasions for both defendant and plaintiff at once, and furthermore of being sometimes involved in the same actions as clerk of court and process-server, which proved to be correct.
-Several times Barbel acted as a guardian, and still more often as an elected syndic or trustee for estates in abeyance, among others those of Charles Aubert de La Chesnaye, Nicolas Volant, and Olivier Morel de La Durantaye.
+Barbel was often opposed to the notary Florent de La Cetière, representing the other side, and on 5 Dec.
+1707 he accused La Cetière of having acted on certain occasions for both defendant and plaintiff at once, and furthermore of being sometimes involved in the same actions as clerk of court and process-server, which proved to be correct.
+Several times Barbel acted as a guardian, and still more often as an elected syndic or trustee, for estates in abeyance, among others those of Charles Aubert de La Chesnaye, Nicolas Volant, and Olivier Morel de La Durantaye.
 In these various capacities, he often appeared before the courts and concluded numerous settlements.

-Already seneschal judge of Lauson, a royal notary, and a prominent legal practitioner at Quebec, Barbel was on the way to other offices: on 22 Aug 1712 he was appointed judge of bailiff’s court of the Beaupré seigneury, and the following 27 August court clerk of the officiality, a post which he still held in 1725; on 15 Sept 1714 and again in 1716, he was said to be secretary to Michel Bégon; in addition he was chief court clerk of the Conseil Supérieur from 8 Feb 1721 to October 1722, and acting clerk of the provost court of Quebec from 31 Aug 1725 to 23 April 1726; furthermore, Bégon having empowered Pierre Haimard to be in charge as king’s attorney in the provost court of Quebec in the event of the occupant’s absence, Barbel was himself appointed, on 22 June 1716, as Haimard’s deputy.
-All things considered, a fine judicial career for a man who in 1703 had almost experienced to his own detriment the rigours of the law!
+Already seneschal judge of Lauson, a royal notary, and a prominent legal practitioner in Quebec, Barbel was on the way to other offices: on 22 Aug.
+1712 he was appointed judge of bailiff’s court of the Beaupré seigneury, and the following 27 August court clerk of the officiality, a post which he still held in 1725; on 15 Sept.
+1714 and again in 1716, he was said to be secretary to Michel Bégon; in addition he was chief court clerk of the Conseil Supérieur from 8 Feb.
+1721 to October 1722, and acting clerk of the provost court of Quebec from 31 Aug.
+1725 to 23 April 1726; furthermore, Bégon having empowered Pierre Haimard to be in charge as king’s attorney in the provost court of Quebec in the event of the occupant’s absence, Barbel was himself appointed, on 22 June 1716, as Haimard’s deputy.
+All things considered, this was a fine judicial career for a man who, in 1703, was embroiled in his own legal troubles.

 In 1739 Barbel had resigned from his office as judge of the Beaupré seigneury, but had retained that of royal notary.
 At that time he was living in Rue Saint-Louis, in the house where Montcalm* later died.
-This house had to be given up by Barbel’s family after his death, because they were unable to pay the arrears of rent with which it was burdened.
-Barbel’s estate was moreover so encumbered that his heirs accepted it only without liability to debts beyond the assets descended Barbel was survived by his third wife, Marie-Madeleine Amiot, whom he had married 22 Oct 1719, and seven children, out of the 15 that he had had by his first two marriages.
+This house had to be given up by Barbel’s family after his death because they were unable to pay the arrears of rent with which it was burdened.
+Barbel’s estate [see Marie-Anne Barbel*] was moreover so encumbered that his heirs accepted it only without liability for debts beyond the value of Barbel’s assets.
+He was survived by his third wife, Marie-Madeleine Amiot, whom he had married on 22 Oct.
+1719 at Quebec, and seven children out of the 15 that he had had by his first two marriages.
 His registry contained 1,361 minutes, and the mere list of the documents found at his house, relative to lawsuits with which he had been concerned, fills 18 notebooks of 24 pages each.

 Jacques Barbel had undoubtedly a good deal of ambition and energy, and an incredible capacity for work, but, as the proverb says, grasp all lose all.